 Horsetail- Equisetum arvense

 Horsetail has 5-10% dry weight silica which is the most I know of in any plant we use as food or medicine.
 Only the young actively growing somewhat supple male stems should be collected.
-Do not use older horsetails.
+Do not use older horsetails as the silica is less available.
 Silica helps normal bone growth as well as repair of fractures.
 Silica is hard to extract from plants.
 Use young plants and an overnight infusion.
 I realize that silica in rice hulls and other such material is easier removed with water treated with an alkaline solution such as sodium hydroxide.
 Although I can't find the research on silca extraction from horsetail, I assume it would be better extracted in an alkaline water medium too.
 Herbalists have always collected the young shoots feeling the silica is in a form at this time that is more conducive to extraction, but additionally is better utilized by the body during the plants early growth phase.
 However, Ryan Drum has a yummy way of extracting silica from horsetail that uses a slightly alkaline medium.
 Dr. Drum says silica tends to be insoluble at pH below 7.2-7.4.
 He suggests using honey as an extracting medium as it has a pH of 7.4-7.8.
 He uses the young stems and cuts these fresh, green stems up and places them in honey that is heated to 100-110 degrees F. Use 1 part horsetail and 3 parts warm honey and keeping it at 100 degrees for a few days stirring as you think of it through-out the day (every 4 hours while awake).
 The sugar content in the honey will both help extract the silica by breaking open the cell walls as well as preserve the product.
 Some people leave their herbs in honey after extraction, but with Horsetail, I suggest you strain it out and save the lovely honey.
 Do this while the mixture is still warm or it will be impossible to strain.

 Alfalfa - Medicago sativa